 Emergency aid at the University of Kansas is intended to be a one-time grant, up to $500 or less, to assist students who are experiencing a small, unforeseen expense.
 The intention of this funding is to provide a student with access to funds to help them overcome a small financial emergency that impacts student success.
+Emergency aid is intended to be a last resort option after other financial options have been exhausted.

 If you have questions or concerns about your application, resources listed on this website, or need guidance, please contact firstname.lastname@example.org.